-- a) Refer to the Constitution Page 20.
-Any girl 14 years or under as of December 31. - b) Midget players should play only that level, but may play one Junior or Senior Girls Basketball game and remain eligible. - c) The official eligibility sheet must be used.
+GIRLS MIDGET BASKETBALL ELIGIBILITY a) Refer to the Constitution - Page 20.
+Any girl 14 years or under as of December 31. b) Midget players should play only that level, but may play one Junior or Senior Girls Basketball game and remain eligible. c) The official eligibility sheet must be used.
 Please send the completed form to the convener one day before your first league game.
 The referee in chief will provide qualified officials for games.

-Major officials will be provided by the referee-in-chief.
+OFFICIALS Major officials will be provided by the referee-in-chief.
 Minor officials (timekeepers and scorers) will be provided by the home school for all league and playoff games.
 In the event that only one official reports to do a game, after a fifteen minute waiting period from the scheduled start time, the game should be cancelled unless both coaches accept the game go on.

-- a) Each team will play a total of 5 games 8 games. - b) Starting times for single games will be 6pm, and 5pm for double or triple headers. - c) If an unbalanced schedule is required, the win-loss record will only be counted in the first round of play, and not count for the extra games drawn (ex, 7 team league and 6 games count for win-loss record, single round robin). - d) Should fewer than four teams confirm participation in the girls midget basketball league, they shall be given the opportunity to participate in the junior division II league or withdraw their team.
-After the regular season, the highest ranked junior teams (four or six depending upon number of teams in league), would advance to the junior playoffs, while the midget teams (in order of standings), would advance to the midget playoffs. - e) Should fewer than two teams confirm participation in the girls midget basketball league, they shall be given the option to participate in the junior division II league or withdraw their team.
-A separate midget playoff will not be played, however the team will be eligible for the junior division II playoffs should they meet all other qualifications. - f) Should a school have both a junior division II team and a midget team entered, the game scheduled between the two must be the first game of the season (should the schedule be a round robin, the game should be the first of each round).
+SCHEDULING a) Each team will play a total of 5 games - 8 games. b) Starting times for single games will be 6pm, and 5pm for double or triple headers. c) If an unbalanced schedule is required, the win-loss record will only be counted in the first round of play, and not count for the extra games drawn (ex, 7 team league and 6 games count for win-loss record, single round robin). d) Should fewer than four teams confirm participation in the girls midget basketball league, they shall be given the opportunity to participate in the junior division II league or withdraw their team.
+After the regular season, the highest ranked junior teams (four or six depending upon number of teams in league), would advance to the junior playoffs, while the midget teams (in order of standings), would advance to the midget playoffs. e) Should fewer than two teams confirm participation in the girls midget basketball league, they shall be given the option to participate in the junior division II league or withdraw their team.
+A separate midget playoffs. e) Should fewer than two teams confirm participation in the girls midget basketball league, they shall be given the option to participate in the junior division II league or withdraw their team.
+A separate midget playoff will not be played, however the team will be eligible for the junior division II playoffs should they meet all other qualifications. f) Should a school have both a junior division II team and a midget team entered, the game scheduled between the two must be the first game of the season (should the schedule be a round robin, the game should be the first of each round).